Andy Gibb: 1976–1980: International success

 So, once we discussed it all and got the deal together, me and Barry locked ourselves in a bedroom and Barry just started writing.
 When Barry writes, it is very hard to collaborate with him, because he is so quick.
 And before I knew it he was starting to do the chorus of 'I Just Want to Be Your Everything', and I thought, 'Wow what a hook!'.
 He's an expert at his craft.
 Within about 20 minutes, he'd written a number one record; and then we went right into another one, '(Love Is) Thicker than Water'.

 Eight of the ten tracks on the album were Gibb compositions, mostly written during his time in Australia.
 These included a re-recording of his previous single, "Words and Music".
 In September 1977 Flowing Rivers, with another No. 1 single "(Love Is) Thicker Than Water" (also co-written by Gibb and his brother Barry) to support it, quickly became a multi-million selling album.
 That single broke in early 1978 during the time that the Bee Gees' contributions to the Saturday Night Fever soundtrack were dominating the world charts.
 In the United States it replaced "Stayin' Alive" at the top of the Hot 100 on the day before Gibb's 20th birthday, only to be surpassed by "Night Fever" at No. 1 two weeks later.
 Both of the singles from Flowing Rivers were certified Gold by the Recording Industry Association of America (RIAA) for sales exceeding 500,000 units.

 Gibb then began work with the Gibb-Galuten-Richardson production team on his second album, Shadow Dancing, which was released in April 1978 and was his highest-charting album in America (No. 7) and Canada (No. 1).
 The title track, written by all four Gibb brothers, was released as a single in the United States in April 1978.
 In mid-June it began a seven-week run at No. 1, achieving platinum status and the honour of being Billboard's No. 1 song of 1978.
-In the United States, Gibb became the first male solo artist to have three consecutive No. 1 singles on the Billboard Hot 100, with all of the weeks at the top of the chart happening in less than year, from 30 July 1977 through 29 July 1978.
+In the United States, Gibb became the first male solo artist to have three consecutive No. 1 singles on the Billboard Hot 100, with all of the weeks at the top of the chart happening in less than one year, from 30 July 1977 through 29 July 1978.
 Two further Top 10 singles, "An Everlasting Love" (No. 5) and "(Our Love) Don't Throw It All Away" (No. 9), were released from the album, which became another multi-million seller.